FLAME: A Model for Duration-Dependent Risk Accumulation in Episodic Temporal Exposures: Literature Review

-However, the data structure and the type of scientific questions have changed, requiring new inferential tools.
-For example, modern monitoring technologies provide data at much higher temporal resolutions, which raises questions about whether the mean (weighted or not) is sufficient to capture the underlying complexity of the exposure function.
-This led to new developments in functional data analysis \citep{ramsaysilv2005, crainiceanu2023book}, which consider the entire exposure function.
-In particular, scalar-on-function regression (SOFR) \citep{tikhonov1963regularization, wahba1990spline, reiss2017sofr} and functional additive models \citep{muller2008fam, mclean2014functional} have been developed for exposures with the same domain (e.g., beginning to end of surgery) and the same interpretation of data at the same time point (e.g., percent time elapsed from the surgery).
-However, these models do not account for risk accumulation over exposure episodes (e.g., hypotension intervals) of a different number and duration.
-Some literature exists for transformations of episodic exposures \citep{vacek1997assessing}, but we are not aware of any general framework for directly estimating risk accumulation as a function of the number and duration of exposure episodes.
+However, advances in data collection have changed both the structure of exposure data and the scientific questions of interest.
+Modern monitoring technologies generate data at much higher temporal resolutions, raising the question of whether scalar summaries are sufficient to capture complex exposure patterns.
+This has motivated developments in functional data analysis \citep{ramsaysilv2005, crainiceanu2023book}, which model the entire exposure trajectory.
+In particular, scalar-on-function regression (SOFR) \citep{tikhonov1963regularization, wahba1990spline, reiss2017sofr} and functional additive models \citep{muller2008fam, mclean2014functional} have been developed for exposures defined on a common domain and the same interpretation of data at the same time point.
+Despite their flexibility, these approaches do not directly target risk accumulation over irregular, discrete exposure episodes that vary in number and duration across subjects.
+Perhaps the most closely related existing framework is that of distributed lag models (DLMs) \citep{almon1965distributed, schwartz2000distributed, zanobetti2000generalized}, which we review in detail and contrast with our method in Section~\ref{sec:relation}.